Trademark Classes Cheat Sheet Australia: 45 Classes

 What is the difference between Class 29 and Class 30 for food products?

-Class 29 covers processed foods — meat, fish, dairy, preserved fruits and vegetables, oils, and fats.
-Class 30 covers staple foods — coffee, tea, sugar, flour, bread, pastries, sauces, condiments, and spices.
-If your food business spans both categories (e.g., a gourmet brand selling both cheese and crackers), you will likely need both classes.
+Class 29 covers processed foods including meat, fish, dairy, preserved fruits and vegetables, oils, and fats.
+Class 30 covers staple foods including coffee, tea, sugar, flour, bread, pastries, sauces, condiments, and spices.
+If your food business spans both categories, for example a gourmet brand selling both cheese and crackers, you will likely need both classes.

 Should I use IP Australia's TM Headstart service?

 Ready to protect your brand in the right classes?
-Enquire now to speak with Hollie Ford or our trademarks team about your filing strategy — no obligation, no jargon.
+Enquire now to speak with one of our trademarks team about your filing strategy — no obligation, no jargon.

 Related paths